TRACFIN: what it is and how to file a déclaration de soupçon

 1. What TRACFIN is

-TRACFIN — Traitement du renseignement et action contre les circuits financiers clandestins — is France’s financial-intelligence unit.
-It is administratively attached to the Ministry of Economy and Finance but operationally independent.
-TRACFIN’s mandate sits in the Code monétaire et financier (CMF), Articles L.561-1 and following, which transposes the EU AML directives into French law.
+TRACFIN — Traitement du renseignement et action contre les circuits financiers clandestins — is France’s financial-intelligence unit, administratively attached to the Ministry of Economy and Finance but operationally independent.
+Its mandate sits in the Code monétaire et financier (CMF), Articles L.561-1 and following, transposing the EU AML directives.

-TRACFIN is the receiving authority for suspicious-activity reports filed by obligated subjects (professionnels assujettis).
-It analyses, enriches with intelligence from partner agencies, and disseminates to the prosecutor, the police or fiscal authorities.
-It is the equivalent of SEPBLAC in Spain — though with one structural difference: TRACFIN is purely an intelligence unit and does not supervise.
-Supervision sits with ACPR (and AMF for investment-services firms).
+TRACFIN receives suspicious-activity reports from obligated subjects (professionnels assujettis), analyses and enriches them with intelligence from partner agencies, and disseminates to the prosecutor, police or fiscal authorities.
+It is the functional equivalent of SEPBLAC in Spain — with one structural difference: TRACFIN is purely an intelligence unit and does not supervise.
+Supervision sits with the ACPR (and the AMF for investment-services firms).

 2. Who must file

-Article L.561-2 lists obligated subjects.
-The list is wide; for a fintech audience the relevant categories are:
+Article L.561-2 CMF lists the obligated subjects.
+For a fintech audience the relevant categories are:

 - Credit institutions and branches of foreign credit institutions